 I’ve been making this delicious salad at least once a week lately.
 I especially love it right now since radicchio keeps for an extremely long time in the fridge.
 It’s one of my favorite healthy recipes for meal prep.

 And while I’m all for classic salad recipes like this Caesar Salad, Wedge Salad or Arugula Salad, sometimes I feel like the dinner table just needs a little extra excitement.
 And this colorful salad is where it’s at!

 What is radicchio lettuce?

-- Radicchio is leafy vegetable, and is a variety of chicory.
+- Radicchio is a leafy vegetable and is a member of the chicory family.
 In appearance, it resembles a small head of red cabbage, but its leaves are much more delicate and have a bitter flavor.